reesekunz/team-builder/projectREADME.md

 1. import useState hook in app.js, Form.js and TeamMember.js

-2. Set up imports/exports with placeholder functions for Form.js and TeamMember.js (just return <div>word</div>) to make sure imports and exports are set up correctly for each file)
+2. Set up imports/exports with placeholder functions for each file (just return <div>word</div>) to make sure imports and exports are set up correctly for each file)

-3.
+# Build out form

+1. in form.js => build out component using spread operator and computer properties.
+Return the inputs you want the user to fill out in the form (name, email, role)

+2. Add built out <Form /> component to app.js